When I was growing up, I never heard that we gave gifts to our loved ones at Christmas in remembrance of God’s ultimate gift to us of Jesus.

 Christmas for Kids

-- Talk about how God gave us the first Gift — the gift of His only Son — and how that gift can be multiplied as we give that gift to others by telling them about Him.
+- Talk about how God gave us the first Gift — the gift of His only Son — and how we can give that gift to others by telling them about Him.
 Then play this Christmas word game.

 - Give your kids each a country to research and report back how they each celebrate Christmas.